 Who Is at Fault in a Commercial Truck Wreck?

 Typically, when a car crashes into another vehicle’s rear end, that car is responsible for the wreck.
 However, when a car hits a big truck parked on the shoulder, this is not always the case.
 If the big rig involved did not use cones or flashes, they could be at fault for the crash.
 Improperly installed under guard rails may also put the blame on the trucking company.
 All these situations and more can be grounds for a lawsuit, especially if the wreck involves serious injuries or deaths, for that don’t hesitate to contact a winning accidental death law firm in Houston Texas now.

 Call an Experienced Truck Accident Lawyers in West Houston

 If you or a loved one has been in a big truck accident, we understand how difficult the experience can be.
 Victims of big rig crashes deserve the best automobile injury lawyers in Houston who will fight to get the settlement they need.
 At the Stephens Law Firm, our team will help to reconstruct your crash and make the insurance companies pay you what they owe.

-Contact the Stephens Law Firm and speak with one of the best truck crash attorneys in Houston today!
+Contact the Stephens Law Firm and speak with an experienced truck crash attorneys in Houston today!